Quick Summary

 Suitable when team input is unnecessary for a successful outcome.

-Although autocratic leadership can sometimes be efficient, overuse can create a rigid and demotivating work environment.
+Although autocratic leadership is sometimes efficient, overuse can create a rigid and demotivating work environment.

 Transformational leadership focuses on inspiring and motivating teams to exceed their limits and achieve more than they thought possible.
 These leaders push for continuous improvement, driving personal, professional, and organizational growth.

-Transformational leadership is commonly seen in fast-growing organizations that prioritize innovation and pushing boundaries for long-term success.
+Transformational leadership is commonly seen in fast-growing organizations prioritizing innovation and pushing boundaries for long-term success.

 Transactional leadership is a structured, short-term approach based on a clear exchange: employees perform their tasks in return for compensation.
 It follows a “give and take” system where rewards are given for meeting targets, making it common in sales and marketing roles.